CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.3.2 IS revision for federal authorities.md

 #### DER.3.2.A13 Inspection and Checking of Documents [IS Revision Team]

 The document review SHOULD be done on the basis of the measures defined in the test plan.
 The IS audit team SHOULD verify that all relevant documents are current and complete.
 When checking the actuality, the granularity of the documents SHOULD be taken into account.
-When checking completeness, it is important to ensure that all material aspects have been recorded and that the appropriate roles have been assigned.
+When checking for completeness, care should be taken to ensure that all material aspects have been recorded and that the appropriate roles have been assigned.

 Furthermore, it should be checked whether the documents available and the decisions made therein are comprehensible.
 The results of the document review SHOULD be documented and, where appropriate, incorporated into the on-site inspection.